Loweel/zabov-old/README.md

 Where:

 - port is the port number.
-Usually is 53
+Usually is 53, you can change for docker, if you like
 - proto is the protocol.
 Choices are "udp", "tcp", "tcp/udp"
 - ipaddr is the port to listen to.
 Maybe empty, (which will result in listening to 0.0.0.0) to avoid issues with docker.
 - upstream: upstream DNS where to forward the DNS query.
 Comma separated list of IP:PORT